Getting connected to the UNC-Chapel Hill network involves three actions:

 - Obtain DNS server address automatically

-If you need assistance with the instructions at any point in this document, contact us via one of the Other ITS Help Options.
+If you need assistance with the instructions at any point in this document, contact the ITS Service Desk.